-To turn off the traction control system, press the AdvanceTrac® OFF button.
-Full features of the TCS can be restored by pressing the traction control button again or by turning off and restarting the engine.
+To turn off the traction control system, press the AdvanceTrac® button.
+Full features of the TCS can be restored by pressing the traction control button again or by turning off and restarting t control button again or by turning off and restarting the engine. $260\,$